Advanced prostate cancers call for active treatment methods

 The most common side effect of the treatment is a dry mouth.
-This side effect we seek to prevent and reduce by cooling the salivary glands during the infusion.
+This is a side effect we seek to prevent and reduce by cooling the salivary glands during the infusion.

-An integral aspect of treatment of advanced prostate cancer is a consultation with an oncologist immediately after the diagnosis, and seamless collaboration between the different specialist.
+An integral aspect of treatment of advanced prostate cancer is a consultation with an oncologist immediately after the diagnosis, and seamless collaboration between the different specialists.
 Our experienced specialists use reliable examinations to determine, without delay, whether the patient is a candidate for new treatment options and subsequently draw up a tailored treatment plan for each patient.

 At Docrates Cancer Center, radionuclide therapy is provided by a multi-disciplinary team, led by Chief Physician of Nuclear Medicine Jukka Kemppainen.

 Our service consultation and appointments are at your service at tel. + 358 10 773 2010 (Mon-Thu 8 am-6 pm, Fri 8 am-4 pm, Finnish time GMT + 2)